ludvikpet/02503-grind/max/exercises/Ex10-Viola-Jones/exercise_10.md

 ```

 **Question 4**: *Does the model perform as expected?*

 **Question 5**: *Inspect the script contents and check how the model configures its bounding box shape.
 Now try to print the values.
 Specify the top left and bottom right points of the bounding box frame.*

 ### Exercise 14: Haar feature extraction (Still very much a TODO)
 In order to understand the underlying decision logic that the model makes during execution, we'll take a look at the computed Haar features of the model at different stages.
 Refer to the directory **haar_features** to get insights into what the model has learned to put attention towards at different stages.

-**Question 6**: *Looking at some of the computed haar features, can you tell what the model attends to at the different classification stages?*
+**Question 6**: *Looking at some of the computed haar features in early layers of the cascade, can you tell what types of features in the image are important at the different classification stages?
+If you're in doubt, you can get inspiration from the Viola-Jones paper Fig. 3*

 Now choose a specific feature image that you find interesting.
 We'd now like to investigate what the model computes at this stage.